brugr9/UEPluginVolumeCreator/README.md

     * Type: `Float`
     * Default Value: `1.0`
     * Range: [`0.1`, `2.0`]
     * Info: Resampling Distance Power &ndash; The shader algorithm calculates the current distance of the image slices with respect to the angle of entry of the resampling ray.
 With a value of `1.0` (default) the calculated resampling distance is used.
 This parameter may be seen as an optimisation method, cp.
-[Luecke 2005], "Fragmented Line Ray-Casting":
+[Luecke 2005], "Fragmented Line Ray-Casting").
-      > *To lower the number of operations necessary for computing a single frame, [...] the distance between two successive resampling locations, i.e the sampling distance, could be increased, thereby decreasing the number of actual locations used for volume reconstruction.*
-      > *However, it is worth mentioning, that incorporating any of these optimization approaches usually tends to result in generated images of less quality compared to an unoptimized ray-casting volume renderer.*
       * With values smaller than `1.0` the resampling distance lowers, a so-called oversampling occurs, which may increase visualisation quality.
       * With values larger than `1.0` the resampling distance grows, a so-called undersampling occurs, which may accelerate rendering.
   * Resampling Steps: